AnIdiotsGuide/discordjs-bot-guide/coding-guides/tracking-used-invites.md

 While the below is a fair approximation of invite tracking, it's still not perfect.
 There are 2 things it doesn't track:

 * Temporary one-use invites \(when right-clicking someone, and doing Invite To =&gt; Server\).
 Those exist only for a few moments and cannot be tracked at all.
-* Invites created after the bot loaded.
-That would require fetching on a loop which is dangerous for API spam.

 ## Caching Invites